Swatikhedekar/Analizing-Expenditure-Data-Analysis-Project/README.md

 https://drive.google.com/drive/folders/1FkmFVL8wlJmQWP1z52TD8PlhOJhitTyI?usp

 ## Introduction
-An Expenditure Data Analysis is the project related to Exploratory data analysis(EDA)and Data visualization of expenditure dataset from NITI Aayog of India.I used python libraries to get expenditure information, visualize different aspects of it, and finally I worked at a few ways of analyzing the spending of expenditure based on its previous performance history statewise in India.
+An Expenditure Data Analysis is the project related to Exploratory data analysis(EDA)and Data visualization of expenditure dataset from NITI Aayog of India.
+I used python libraries to get expenditure information, visualize different aspects of it, and finally I worked at a few ways of analyzing the spending of expenditure based on its previous performance history statewise in India.
-First extractt dataset, prepared data, clean ,load and transform into Power BI desktop Then creating an interactive isightful dashboard and publish on novypro.
+First extract dataset, prepared data, clean ,load and transform into Power BI desktop Then creating an interactive insightfull dashboard and publish on novypro.
+To make prediction and better decision.

 ## Acknowledgements